Manëz

 Manëz or Manzë is a town and a former municipality in the Durrës County, western Albania.
 At the 2015 local government reform it became a subdivision of the municipality Durrës.
-The population at the 2011 census was 6,652.
+The population at the 2023 census was 7,185.

-The town is known for the headquarters for the exiled Iranian Shiite Islamist-Marxist political group, the People's Mujahedin of Iran (PMOI/MEK) which their compound is designated as Camp Ashraf.
+The town is known for Camp Ashraf 3, the headquarters for the exiled Iranian political group, the People's Mujahedin of Iran (PMOI/MEK).

-Manëza -> Kuçok,Manëz e Vjetër,Armath,Radë,Hamallaj,Kamerras,Shkallë.